App

 45. Hibernation Enabled

 A notification indicating that sleep mode has been activated.
-The Poopy Nano will temporarily stop all automatic functions and will not perform a cleaning cycle during the set sleep period.
-Once sleep mode is deactivated, the Poopy resume normal Poopy
+The Poopy Nano 2 temporarily suspend all automatic functions and will not perform a cleaning cycle during the set sleep period.
+Once sleep mode is deactivated, the Poopy will resume normal Poopy

 46. Infrared Disabled Message